Subscribe

 Buffer’s unit economics; new-MRR reaches a natural maximum of new-customers-per-month, whereas cancellation never stops growing in absolute dollars, because it is proportional to the size of the customer base.

-The math is undeniable, as is the issue that not enough customers are seeing value in the product, at least not for long enough.
+The math is undeniable, as is the issue that customers aren’t reliably getting enough value from the product.
 This is a fundamental product problem that must be solved.

 How?